Is a Law Enforcement Degree Worth It?

 So, is a degree necessary in the field of law enforcement?
 The answer is yes if you are looking to advance in the field.
 While entry-level positions and many police officer roles do not require higher education, if you want to grow your career and move into the more lucrative roles with leadership responsibilities, education is critical.

 University of San Diego offers a 100% online Master’s in Law Enforcement and Public Safety Leadership.
-Tuition for this program is $699/credit and a discount is provided for current members of law enforcement and public safety associations or unions.
-To learn more about this top-rated, accredited program, including additional scholarship and grant information visit our program page.
+Tuition for this program is $729/unit.
+To learn more about this top-rated, accredited program, including additional scholarship and grant information visit our program page or connect with one of our 70 program ambassadors – law enforcement professionals like you who have advanced their careers by enrolling in the program.